-Demonstrate personal and professional characteristics, including effective interpersonal skills
+- Demonstrate personal and professional characteristics, including effective interpersonal skills and professional responsibilities across their coursework and field experiences; - Complete required courses; - Complete required education courses with a grade of "B" or better; - Complete the required field experiences in diverse school settings across several age and grade levels; - Maintain a cumulative grade point average in all courses of 3.0 or better.

-- and professional responsibilities across their coursework and field experiences; - Complete required courses; - Complete required education courses with a grade of "B" or better: - Demonstrate proficiency in mathematics, reading, and writing throughout all Rivier University courses; - Complete the required field experiences in diverse school settings across several age and grade levels; - Maintain a cumulative grade point average in all courses of 3.0 or better. - Demonstrate preparation for or success in the completion of required state examinations for licensure.
+completion of required state examinations for licensure (i.e. Praxis Core Academic Skills).